Outrun the Cold

 Will Running Outside in the Winter Make You Sick?

-Dr. Johnson says that there is no known evidence that says running in the cold has an adverse affect on the immune system.
-In fact, getting outside in the cold weather can stimulate it.
+Dr. Johnson says that there is no known evidence that running in the cold has an adverse affect on the immune system.
+In fact, getting outside in the cold weather can actually stimulate your immune system.
 The real threat is not dressing properly.
 When layering, there are two main body parts you want to protect.
 The first is the head.
 A lot of blood naturally flows to the head and, in turn, a lot of heat can be lost if it’s not properly covered.
 The other body part to protect is the trunk, i.e., the chest and torso.

 When the body’s trunk is cold, the blood vessels in the periphery constrict, making those areas more susceptible to the cold.
 “So the trick to keeping fingers and toes warm is to obviously cover them,” says Dr. Johnson.
 “But you also want to make sure there’s an extra layer over the torso so that the body doesn’t get hypothermia.”